CanyonR/CTF-WriteUps/20210824-ScavengerHunt.md

 > Congrats!
 You completed the scavenger hunt.
 Part 5: #########}

 Now all I had to do was put the five flag pieces together and submit it as "picoCTF{#####################################}" to "https://play.picoctf.org/practice/challenge/161?category=1&page=1".<br><br>
 SUCCESS!
-That brings my picoGym Score up to 420!
+That brought my picoGym Score up to 420!:sunglasses:

 ---